m-reuter/ha-addons/vzlogger2mqtt/README.md

 ### meter1_interval / meter2_interval (int)

 Time in seconds between accessing a pull meter in seconds.
 Make sure that the time for the meter to respond is sufficient, even at low read speeds.
-Recommendatation for push-meters: "-1".
+Recommendation for push-meters: "-1".

 ### meter1_read_timeout / meter2_read_timeout